For the latest classic car news, features, buyer’s guides and classifieds, sign up to the C&SC newsletter here

-London’s first Ultra Low Emissions Zone, or ULEZ, came into effect today (Monday 8 April 2019) – and if you don’t know what one of those is then you might well want to read on.
+An extension to London’s Ultra Low Emission Zone, or ULEZ, came into effect this week (Monday 25 October 2021) – and if you don’t know what one of those is and you live or work around the British capital, then you might well want to read on.

 So what exactly is the ULEZ?
 Will it apply to all classic cars?
 And what do you need to do about it?
 We’ve got the answers here.